spsforks/ziglang-zig-wiki/Building-Zig-on-Windows-with-Visual-Studio.md

 Zig requires the llvm/clang development libraries (version 5.0).
-In theory these libraries could be downloaded, however, they take up over 5 GB (600 MB after compression) which makes building them the more common use case.
+In the future a prebuilt version of these libraries will be available for download.
+Until then you must build them yourself.

 ## Building LLVM/CLANG